 Signage is excellent at every stage of the trail so it’s pretty much impossible to get lost, but to be honest Arran isn’t exactly the biggest or most remote island in Scotland so you’re almost guaranteed to be sharing the journey with fellow travellers on most stretches.

 That’s not to say it’s going to be busy but if you’re looking for a little solitude you’re probably going to be disappointed by the number of people that visit the Arran Coastal Way throughout the year.
-I can vouch for this first hand on my last summer visit when there seemed to be a constant convoy of camper vans sailing past, but I would like to think it gets much quieter during the colder months.
+I can vouch for that first hand on my last summer visit when there seemed to be a constant convoy of camper vans sailing past.

 Officially, the route is broken down into 8 separate sections of between 5 and 10 miles, which is almost irrelevant if you’re a keen road cyclist and are used to clocking up 50-or-more miles in a day.